IBM/ibm-licensing-operator/docs/Content/Install_offline.md

 2\.
 Prepare Docker images.

 a.
-Run the following command to prepare your Docker images.
+Run the following command to prepare your Docker images:

 ```bash
 export my_docker_registry=<YOUR PRIVATE REGISTRY IMAGE PREFIX HERE; for example: "my.registry:5000" or "my.private.registry.example.com">